-Get active on the Mount Garet hikeGaua Island, Vanuatu
+Get active on the Mount Garet hikeGaua, Torba Province

-Yes, your feet may become sore and your muscles may ache yet you’ll be rewarded in spades with the great natural beauty of the landscapes and the kindness of locals you'll encounter as you make your way down to Lake Letas.
-After a refreshing dip you will paddle across Vanuatu’s largest lake by outrigger canoe soaking up the amazing panoramic view.
+Yes, your feet may become sore and your muscles may ache yet you’ll be rewarded in spades by the natural beauty and the kindness of locals you'll encounter as you make your way down to Lake Letas.
+After a refreshing dip, paddle across Vanuatu’s largest lake by outrigger canoe, soaking up the amazing panoramic view.

-It’s a good thing you’ll have done some training and preparation before your trip because for the piece de resistance you will climb for 45 minutes on a steep incline to the desert like landscape and smoking peak of Mt.
-Garet from where an amazing view of the surrounding tropical jungle and lake awaits you.
+It’s a good thing you’ll have done some training and preparation before your trip, because it’s 45 minutes up a steep incline to the peak of Mt Garet from where an amazing view of the surrounding tropical jungle and lake awaits you.

-Best of all, everyone you will encounter at Gaua Island will greet you with smiles and genuine affection and you will be make you feel welcome.
-You get to know the real pace of life of Gaua Island living right in the heart of a traditional village.
-You’ll meet every-day people, who will stop for a chat; villagers, children, even the school principal!
+Best of all, everyone you encounter on Gaua will greet you with smiles and make you feel welcome.
+Get to know the real pace of life on Gaua visiting a traditional village.
+You’ll meet everyday people – villagers, children, even the school principal – who will stop for a chat.

 - The simplicity of daily life in the village

-- The total off the grid experience – plan to unplug cause there’s no wifi here
+- This a total off-the-grid experience, so plan to unplug because there’s no wifi here

 - The plunge into the sea at the end of your hike will be well deserved

-- Bring plenty of spare batteries, while you may find a generator there’s not much access to power generally
+- Bring plenty of spare camera batteries, because there’s not much access to power generally

-Air Vanuatu flies to Gaua Island a few times a week.
-If you have time book the flight that goes via other islands – it’s highly recommended.
-Check the domestic schedule and remember if you book when in Vanuatu with your international ticket in hand, you get 20% off your domestic flight price.
+Air Vanuatu flies to Gaua a few times a week.
+If you have time book the flight that goes via other islands it’s highly recommended.
+Check the domestic schedule and remember if you book when in Vanuatu with your international ticket in hand, you get 20 per cent off your domestic flight price.

-Walkers should be fit if you wish to do the full 3 day walk.
+Walkers have to be fit to do the full three-day walk.
 Shorter options are available.
 Wear good shoes and expect to get dirty and wet.